Universities in Scotland

 In the eighteenth century the universities went from being small and parochial institutions, largely for the training of clergy and lawyers, to major intellectual centres at the forefront of Scottish identity and life, seen as fundamental to democratic principles and the opportunity for social advancement for the talented.
 Many of the key figures of the Scottish Enlightenment were university professors, who developed their ideas in university lectures.
 At the beginning of the nineteenth century, Scotland's five university colleges had no entrance exams.
 Students typically entered at ages of 15 or 16, attended for as little as two years, chose which lectures to attend and left without qualifications.
 There was a concerted attempt to modernise the curriculum to meet the needs of the emerging middle classes and the professions.
 The result of these reforms was a revitalisation of the Scottish university system and growth in the number of students.
 In the first half of the twentieth century Scottish universities fell behind those in England and Europe in terms of participation and investment.
 After the Robbins Report of 1963 there was a rapid expansion in higher education in Scotland.
 By the end of the decade the number of Scottish universities had doubled.
 In 1992 the distinction between universities and colleges was removed, creating a series of new universities.

 All Scottish universities are public and funded in part by the Scottish Government (through its Scottish Funding Council).
-In 2021–22, approximately 301,000 students studied at universities or institutes of higher education in Scotland, 82,440 of which are international students.
+In the 2023–24 academic year, approximately 281,500 students studied at universities or institutes of higher education in Scotland.
+Included in the figure are 173,800 students normally domiciled in Scotland, 33,100 from the rest of the United Kingdom and a further 73,900 international students.
 The sector employs, directly and indirectly, six per cent of all jobs in the Scottish economy.